ThabangmokotedI/ThabangmokotedI/README.md

 - 🚀 Joined technology startup as an equity partner, contributing to business growth and technical development.
 - 💻 Lead frontend development and product strategy.
-- 🌐 Developed and deployed 2 live production websites serving active clients.
+- 🌐 Developed and deployed multiple live production websites serving active clients.
 - 🔧 Work with modern web technologies to deliver scalable, user-centric solutions.
 - 🤝 Collaborate on business development and technical architecture.